SiwonP/simple/README.md

 ## State of the template

-This is in current development and it is likely to support more options as the time goes by
+This is in current developpment and it is likely to support more options as time goes by